African American and African Studies Programs

 The African Studies Center at the University of Pennsylvania brings together researchers and students, along with cultural, business and media entities, to gain knowledge of contemporary and historical Africa.

-of Texas at Austin Center for African & African American
+University of Texas at Austin Center for African & African American Studies

 In collaboration with other university departments, centers, and schools, CAAAS offers courses and programming across a broad variety of disciplines focused on black people in Texas, the United States, and the African Diaspora: including Africa, North, South, and Central America, the Caribbean, and Europe.
 Through this engagement with Africa and the African Diaspora, the CAAAS seeks to establish an activist intellectual community that considers the processes of race, gender, power and culture operating within and upon Black communities.
 Faculty and students affiliated with the CAAAS engage in research and coursework in four principal areas: Africa, The African Diaspora, Blacks in the U.S., and Expressive Culture, Cultural Politics and Representation.

-Virginia, The Carter G. Woodson Institute for Afro-American
+University of Virginia, The Carter G. Woodson Institute for Afro-American and African Studies

 The Woodson Institute was established in 1981 in response to student and faculty demands for a more coherent Afro-American Studies program and a more aggressive program of minority recruitment.
 It is an interdisciplinary teaching and research center drawing the majority of its faculty and students from the humanities.
 The Institute administers the Afro-American African Studies (AAS) Program at the University of Virginia.
 In addition to AAS designated courses, the curriculum includes related courses offered by more than a dozen departments and programs.